DouglasBgs/mdl-ext/README.md

 ```

 ### Use of specific components in your (webpack) build

-If you are only interested in some of the components in the library, it is possible to import the spesific SASS
+It is possible to use a selection of the provided MDLEXT components.
+Just import the specific MDLEXT SASS
-modules and the corresponding JavaScript components - given that you use a build system like webpack.
-The following
+modules and the corresponding ES2015 JavaScript components.
+The following example demonstrates a setup to use only
-example shows a setup to use only two of the mdl-ext components; menu-button and select field.
+two of the MDLEXT components; menu-button and selectfield.

 **Import SASS files into your main SCSS file, e.g. `./src/styles.scss`**